hyperledger-archives/caliper/doc/Architecture.md

 ### Adaptation Layer

-The adaptation layer is used to integrate specified blockchain system into Caliper framework.
+The adaptation layer is used to integrate existing blockchain system into Caliper framework.
 Each adaptor implements the 'Caliper Blockchain NBIs' by using corresponding blockchain's native SDK or RESTful API.
-Hyperledger Fabric1.0 and Sawtooth are current supported now, while Ethereum and Iroha are in the plan.
+Hyperledger Fabric1.0 and Sawtooth are current supported now, while Ethereum and other blockchain systems are in the plan.

 ### Interface Layer